Just Dance (video game series)

 Just Dance is a rhythm game series developed and published by Ubisoft, beginning with the original game in 2009.
-The games feature of a variety of songs that are accompanied with choreography performed by on-screen dancers.
-Players physically mimic the dance routine shown on screen and are scored based on how accurately they followed.
-The series has attracted popularity among a wide age range and dance skill level, and has been played in various contexts, such as entertainment, fitness and education.
+The games feature a variety of songs that are accompanied by choreography performed by on-screen dancers.
+Players physically copy the dance routine shown on screen and are scored based on how accurately they follow.
+The series has attracted popularity among a wide age range and dance skill level, and has been played in various contexts, such as entertainment, fitness, and education.